 Item Description Name The name of the connection.
 This name should indicate the system that the key connects to.
 For example, if you have a key for a test sandbox system and a key for a production system, the connection names should indicate "Test" and "Production" respectively.
 Ellucian Key The Ellucian Ethos key for the target system.

-Description Optional.
+Item Description Description Optional.
 A description of the connection.
 The description displays in a tooltip when hovering over connection names in the Ethos Connections dialog.

-When you click OK, Axiom Software first validates the connection key.
+When you click OK, Axiom Software first validates the connection key and determines the connection type (Colleague or Banner).
 If the key is invalid, the connection cannot be saved.